Filtering Measurement Outliers Without Masking Real Shifts in SPC Pipelines

 To distinguish measurement artifacts from assignable causes, implement a dual-layer detection strategy that decouples transient noise from structural breaks.

-The first layer utilizes a robust rolling estimator: Median Absolute Deviation (MAD) over a sliding window scaled to the expected process cycle time.
+Layer 1: Rolling MAD estimator.
+Use Median Absolute Deviation over a sliding window scaled to the expected process cycle time.
 Unlike standard deviation, MAD resists contamination from sustained shifts because the median is inherently bounded by the 50th percentile.
-This prevents a genuine step-change from inflating the dispersion metric and widening the control limits prematurely.
+A genuine step-change does not inflate the dispersion metric and prematurely widen control limits.

-The second layer applies a lightweight change-point detection routine to identify structural breaks.
+Layer 2: Change-point guard.
+Apply a lightweight change-point detection routine to identify structural breaks via local variance ratio.
 Only observations that exceed the rolling MAD threshold and lack a coincident change-point signature should be quarantined.
-This architecture preserves step changes, linear ramps, and deliberate interventions while excising transient spikes caused by probe bounce, electrical interference, or momentary calibration drift.
-For teams building automated Outlier Detection and Filtering Pipelines, this two-stage guardrail ensures that Western Electric Rule 1 violations reflect true assignable causes rather than sensor noise.
+This preserves step changes, linear ramps, and deliberate interventions while excising transient spikes caused by probe bounce, electrical interference, or momentary calibration drift.
+For teams building automated outlier detection and filtering pipelines, this two-stage guardrail ensures that Western Electric Rule 1 violations reflect true assignable causes.

 Production-Ready Python Implementation